kodecocodes/flutter-sample-project/README.md

 flutter upgrade
 ```

+### Set the base package name

-Then create a Flutter project using the base package name for raywenderlich.com.
-Replace `appname` with your project name.
+Next create a Flutter project using the base package name for **raywenderlich.com** in reverse notation.

 ```
 flutter create --org com.raywenderlich appname
 ```

+Replace `appname` with your project name.
 This is used for both the Android package name and the iOS bundle identifier.

-### License
+### Add the Razeware license

-The guides require adding the license to the top of each code file, but many developers expect to find a file called LICENSE in the root of the project, also.
-So add that file in your project root.
-You can find the text for that file in this repository.
+The guides require adding the license to the top of each code file, but many developers expect to find a file called **LICENSE** in the root of the project also.
+So create that file.
+You can find the text for the file in this repository.
 Change the date to the current year if needed.

-### Linting rules
+### Set up linting rules

 Adding linting rules will help you to follow the Flutter team coding style and just write better code in general.